Rampalamp/croziercreative-next-ts/README.md

 ## ToDO

-1. Sun SVG in dark theme is not getting a hover background effect for some reason.
-2. Finish up Header.tsx
+1. Sort out fonts
+2. Spacing between objects
+3. Collapse to menu toggle at certain screen size

 ## Added

-1. Theme toggling
+1. Theme toggling - Remember when changing theme colors, the SVGs need manual updating of their colors if wanting to match.